Search by Tags

 Prerequisites

-2. Check the current mode and available interfaces with iw dev.
-For example, you should see a single interface in AP mode for the Colibri iMX6ULL:
+Check current mode and available interfaces, you should see a single interface in AP mode, like this:

 phy#0